Rolley Hole: Marble Go Remix

 Use teams of 2 or 4 players (2 total teams).

-Four shooter marbles are used for both 2- and 4-player matches.
+Four marbles are used for both 2- and 4-player matches.
+Select two sets of two colors or optionally use 4 shooters instead.
 When playing with 2 total players, each player manages two marbles as if they’re separate players.

-Knuckle down to flick your marble into the loops, following the same 12-hole sequence as traditional Rolley Hole.
+Knuckle down to flick your marble into the loops (rings), following the same 12-hole (loop/ring) sequence as traditional Rolley Hole.

-A “made” hole means the marble stops inside the loop.
+A “made” hole (loop/ring) means the marble stops or spans inside the hole.

 Players may span to reposition before a shot.